jwangbychance/jwangbychance/README.md

-Bachelor of IT & Business UTS
+Bachelor of Science in IT & Business UTS

 Majors: Data Analytics & Accounting <br />
 <br />